Skip to main content

 3: Localize customer experience of your e-commerce store

-As you begin to understand customer behaviour in each new region you’ll be better placed to serve shoppers more effectively.
+As you begin to understand customer behavior in each new region you’ll be better placed to serve shoppers more effectively.
 You’ll want to localize the customer experience to match the experience they would get if buying from a local brand.

 The entire customer journey – from browsing your site to making a purchase, receiving their shipment and post-purchase support – should make customers feel that your brand understands and values them.